-KEEP COLLEGE SAFE
+KEEP COLLEGE SAFE & EACH OTHER SAFE

 - Never give your keycard to anyone, and immediately tell Reception or the SRA on duty if you lose your keycard. - Do not prop open any external doors, and do not admit anyone to College unless they are your guest.
+You must accompany your guests at all times within College.
 You are responsible for any guests you bring to College, or to any College event. - Evacuate immediately if you hear the fire alarm. - Do not smoke, vape, light candles, burn incense, cook or do anything that might set off the fire alarms.
 If you are found to have triggered a fire alarm, you will be charged the fire truck's call out fee. - If your room or a common space needs any maintenance, please write it in the maintenance book or notify Reception/SRA on duty immediately if it is a potential hazard.